Yanks open with 2 HR, set MLB mark in 4-3 win over Blue Jays

+The 6-foot-7 slugger, batting second in the lineup, predicted the mark might fall in the first inning.

+Judge was right, even though he never had a crack at it.
+The first chance went to leadoff man DJ LeMahieu — and nobody else got one.

-NEW YORK (AP) — DJ LeMahieu and Aaron Judge hit back-to-back homers to begin the bottom of the first inning, giving the Yankees a major league-record 28 straight games with a long ball, and New York held off the Toronto Blue Jays 4-3 Tuesday night.
+LeMahieu and Judge hit back-to-back homers to begin the bottom of the first inning, and New York held on to beat the Toronto Blue Jays 4-3 Tuesday night.

+“I was just trying to do what he did.
+He’s been our MVP,” Judge said.
+“DJ stole the show.
+We’re happy for him.
+No better person I want breaking that record.”

 Gleyber Torres and Edwin Encarnación each poked a solo shot over the short right field porch for the Yankees, who shook off another injury to Giancarlo Stanton and won for the 10th time in 11 games.
 The AL East leaders are 8-1 on a 10-game homestand that wraps up Wednesday.